 While security companies focus on safeguarding their clients’ property in a physical sense, today’s tech-focused world requires more.
 It’s no longer a question of “IF” a business will experience a data breach – it’s a question of “WHEN.”
 Three-quarters of all business organizations have suffered a data/cybersecurity breach in the last 12 months.

-One key way for security professionals to set themselves apart is to provide value-added offerings for the protection of personally identifiable information (PII) and other sensitive data.
+One key way for security professionals to set themselves apart is to provide value-added offerings for the protection of personal information (PI) and other sensitive data.
 Teaming up with CSR is THE IDEAL WAY to grow a security business.

 As companies seek out ways to control their costs, increase efficiency and maintain a focus on their core business, they’re now turning to managed IT services providers.
 The industry is seeing steady growth, and experts expect that trend will continue.